rathbone1200cc/easy-async/README.md

 ## `start(callback, options)`

-Creates the control object, which has the following methods.
-The `options` are the same as `thenStart` and `andStart`, and listed in the Options section below.
-Unlike the other methods, just as a convenience, the `callback` can be null.
+Create and return the control object, and start the `callback` task.
+The control object has the other methods listed here.
+The `options` are the same as `thenStart` and `andStart` methods (listed below).
+As a convenience, the `callback` can be null.

 The `callback` is called with exactly one argument (a callback) which it must call to continue the easy-fix asynchronous task execution.

-## `thenStart(callback, options)
+## `thenStart(callback, options)`

-Run the `callback` in series, after all previous callbacks to `thenStart` and `andStart` have completed.
+Run the `callback` after all previous callbacks to `thenStart` and `andStart` have completed.
+Use this to declare tasks to run in series.

 The `callback` is called with exactly one argument (a callback) which it must call to continue the easy-fix asynchronous task execution.

 ## `andStart(callback, options)`

 Run the `callback` in parallel with a previous callback from `thenStart`, as well as any other other callbacks from successive calls to `andStart`.
+Use this to declare tasks to execute in parallel.

 The `callback` is called with exactly one argument (a callback) which it must call to continue the easy-fix asynchronous task execution.